talaviad/SmartHouseServer/README.md

 if some things are uncleared please contact me and i will try to explain everything

-thnaks and have a nice and easy use :)
+thanks and have a nice and easy use :)